-Should I get the Total Rewards Visa?
+Should I get the Caesars Rewards Visa?

-Once again, if you are in Las Vegas frequently and plan to spend time and money at Total Rewards properties this card could be a strong option offering 5x points (essentially 5% cash back) redeemable for comps and free play.
+Once again, if you are in Las Vegas frequently and plan to spend time and money at Caesars Rewards properties this card could be a strong option offering 5x points (essentially 5% cashback) redeemable for comps and free play.

-If self-parking is not of interest or you don’t spend a hefty amount at Caesars properties I would advise opting for a traditional cash back card that won’t limit your reward spending to a particular brand.
+If self-parking is not of interest or you don’t spend a hefty amount at Caesars properties I would advise opting for a traditional cashback card that won’t limit your reward spending to a particular brand.

 Casino loyalty branded credit cards are NOT for everyone’s wallet.
 In summary, you should consider one or both options if you:

-- Plan to park in Las Vegas – With no annual fee, receiving free self parking is cash in your pocket.
+- Plan to park in Las Vegas – With no annual fee, receiving free self-parking is cash in your pocket.